Abisen10/RMS-Titanic/README.md

 The most famous competition over the kaggle .
 In this Repository my intention is to basically explain to every beginner but how to begin with Kaggle very first time.
-So this repository is for those who just begin their __Machine Learning Journey__.
+So this repository is for those who just begin.
 In this notebook i try to take down every single topic with a very naive approach so every beginner can grasp it very easily.

-__Quick Start__: <a href="https://nbviewer.jupyter.org/github/AIVenture0/Titanic--Survival-Prediction/blob/master/Titanic.ipynb" target="_blank">View </a> a static version of the notebook in the comfort of your own web browser

 ## Usage